Welcome to Tarndwarncoort!

 The Dennis family settled Tarndwarncoort in 1840, already with a flock of Merino sheep from Van Diemens Land.
 Over the next 40 years they bred an improved type of sheep – one that would suit the Otways environment better.
 By 1880, the sheep was perfected, and named Polwarth, after the County it came from.

-Visitors to Tarndie can meet a Polwarth in the Gardens, find bespoke yarns in the Woolshop, and enjoy a great cup of locally roasted coffee and a sweet treat in the Courtyard Cafe.
+Visitors to Tarndie can meet a Polwarth on the Farm Walk, find bespoke yarns in the Woolshop, and enjoy a great cup of locally roasted coffee in the Homestead Gardens.

 Guests are welcome to make an overnight experience and stay in the Farmer’s Cottage amidst the working sheep farm, or collect a group of friends and create your very own Country Retreat for a weekend.